Infrared Sauna

 The $800 Difference, Explained

 The short version: Both panels deliver real photobiomodulation at clinically relevant wavelengths.
-The Joovv is more refined, better built, and easier to live with.
+The Joovv is more refined.
 The Mito delivers nearly identical light output for significantly less money.

 What Is Photobiomodulation?

-Red light therapy works by delivering specific wavelengths — 660nm (red) and 850nm (near-infrared) — directly into your tissue.
+Red light therapy works by delivering specific wavelengths — 660nm (red) and 850nm (near-infrared) — into your tissue.
 At these frequencies, photons are absorbed by cytochrome c oxidase inside your mitochondria.
-ATP production increases, nitric oxide is released, oxidative stress drops, and cellular repair accelerates.
+ATP production increases, nitric oxide releases, oxidative stress drops, and cellular repair accelerates.
 Over 5,000 peer-reviewed studies exist on photobiomodulation.
-The FDA has cleared devices for pain relief and skin conditions.

 9.4